Anthropology (ANTH)

 ANTH 319.
 Introduction to Statistical Analysis in the Social Sciences.
 3 Units.

 Statistical description (central tendency, variation, correlation, etc.) and statistical evaluation (two sample comparisons, regression, analysis of variance, non-parametric statistics).
 Developing an understanding of statistical inference, particularly on proper usage of statistical methods.
 Examples from the social sciences.
 Cannot be used to meet the A&S Humanities and Social Sciences requirement.
-Not available for credit to students who have completed STAT 201, STAT 201R, or PSCL 282.
+A student may receive credit for only one of the following: ANTH 319, PSCL 282, SOCI 307, or STAT 201.
 Counts as a CAS Quantitative Reasoning course.
+Counts as a Quantitative Reasoning course.

 ANTH 325.
 Economic Anthropology.
 3 Units.